Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 better engagement

-easier flow
+smoother flow

 more predictable results

-Bay Area Cake Smash Sessions
+San Jose & Bay Area Cake Smash Photography

 So… can you do a cake smash after 1 year?